 At least his anger had the decency to leave a little irritation behind.

 He approached her quietly, being mindful to stay out of range in case she should try to slap him.
-He tapped her on the shoulder, and she whirled around so quickly that he barely had time to dodge her fist flying at his face.
+He tapped her on the shoulder, and she whirled around so quickly that he barely had time to dodge her hand flying at his face.
 The action nearly caused her to fall off the roof.
 Hatter lunged forward just in time to catch her by the wrist and pull her to safety.

 She tried to steady herself, nearly crushing his hand as she did so.
 Considering that her entire arm was rigid and shaking, he was surprised at the strength of her grip.
 Maybe he shouldn't have done that.
 Startled her, that is…not saved her from falling.